GenesisFR/HowToBecomeGoodAtShooters/README.md

 - automatically targets nearby friendlies that require healing

 #### Shield
-- deploying it is a good way to proc In Sync and Feedback Loop from the Hardwired gear set
+- deploying it is a good way to proc Feedback Loop from the Hardwired gear set
-- protects your armor from explosions if aimed towards the impact
+- protects your armor from explosions if it's turned towards the point of impact
-- double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
+- double tapping Escape or the Inventory button allows you to instantly unequip and reequip it to proc Vanguard instead of waiting for the 1s cooldown
 - incoming damage from elites can be reduced by using Protection from elites
-- gaining extra skill tiers after deploying it only increases its max health (if not at tier 6)
+- gaining extra skill tiers after deploying it only increases its max health (if not at tier 6), not its current health

 ##### Bulwark
 - all enemies will target the shield